 In his foreword to the report, Ian Wilson, DHL Express UK & Ireland CEO, said that the increase in trade documentation resonates with the success they are seeing from UK businesses trading internationally:

 Trade Confidence Index

-The Trade Confidence Index, which measures the volume of trade documentation issued by accredited Chambers of Commerce, rose by 5.5 per cent on the quarter, and is up 9.06 per cent from the same quarter last year.
-The index now stands at 126.55 and is the second highest level since records began in 2004.
+The Trade Confidence Index, which measures the volume of trade documentation issued by accredited Chambers of Commerce, increased by 2.4 per cent on the quarter.
+The index now stands at 126.82, the second highest on record.